TinaS241/Airsoft-Vapen/README.md

 - Rate systems (Bootstrap check in to that or vuetify)
 - Url links to videos from youtube base on guns

 # Schedule
 #### WEEK 1:
 - 1-3 days: Setting up Django rest framework and API and Users.
-- 2 days: Store user input info and display it to the webpage
+- 2 days: Store user input info and display it to the webpage with URL link to where to buy same parts

 #### WEEK 2: